donbr/agentic-chat/outputs/documents/study_guide.md

 - Build streaming response systems for real-time interaction

 ### Key Takeaways

+#### Critical Prompting Best Practice
+**XML Over Markdown/JSON**: The most important single prompting tip from the series *([Part 1](https://www.youtube.com/live/OkqnAk1eH4M))*:
+- "If you take one prompting tip from the guide, it's please use XML, right?
+It's just better than using a markdown format for your prompts"
+- XML provides cleaner structured prompts than JSON
+- Better parsing and handling by LLMs
+- More reliable for complex prompt engineering
+- Industry best practice for production applications

+#### The Context Engineering Paradigm Shift
+**Beyond Prompt Engineering**: We're living in the "context engineering era" *([Part 1](https://www.youtube.com/live/OkqnAk1eH4M))*:
+1. **Prompt Engineering**: Instructions and behavior definition
+2. **RAG**: Knowledge and information retrieval
+3. **Agents**: Tool usage and dynamic reasoning
+4. **State Management**: History, memory, and session handling

+**Critical Insight**: "Prompting hasn't become less important over time...we're leaving more on the table" - better models mean greater potential if properly prompted.

 - **Evolution beyond chat completions**: "As model capabilities continue to evolve, we believe the responses API will provide a more flexible foundation for building agentic applications" *([Part 1](https://www.youtube.com/live/OkqnAk1eH4M))*
-- **Developer prompt importance**: "Prompting hasn't become less important over time...we're leaving more on the table" if not optimized *([Part 1](https://www.youtube.com/live/OkqnAk1eH4M))*
-- **Context engineering era**: Moving beyond prompt engineering to comprehensive context management including "state or history...memory...structured outputs...RAG...using tools and calling functions" *([Part 1](https://www.youtube.com/live/OkqnAk1eH4M))*
-- **XML over JSON**: For prompt structuring, "use XML, right?
-It's just better than using a markdown format for your prompts" *([Part 1](https://www.youtube.com/live/OkqnAk1eH4M))*

 ---